emanonk/java-interview-exercise/CarRental.md

 - Cologne: 576 KM

-Do not use any property file to store the values mentioned above.
+Do not use any property file to store the values mentioned above.</br>
-Think in terms of injectable interfaces to provide the information which will be developed later.
+Think in terms of injectable interfaces to provide the information which will be developed later.</br>
-Please develop a default implementation for the same where data is hard coded.
+Please develop a default implementation for the same where data is hard coded.</br>
-The actual implementation of those may pull data from a database, file, or HTTP service.
+The actual implementation of those may pull data from a database, file, or HTTP service.</br>

 ### Example Trip:
 #### Given that